Dutch cricket team in Zimbabwe in 2022–23

-The Netherlands men's cricket team is touring Zimbabwe in March 2023 to play three One Day International (ODI) matches.
+The Netherlands men's cricket team toured Zimbabwe in March 2023 to play three One Day International (ODI) matches.
 The ODI series formed part of the inaugural 2020–2023 ICC Cricket World Cup Super League, and both teams' preparations for the 2023 Cricket World Cup Qualifier.

-Earlier the series scheduled to be played in September 2020, however, in August 2020, the tour was postponed due to the COVID-19 pandemic.
+Earlier the series was scheduled to be played in September 2020, however, in August 2020, the tour was postponed due to the COVID-19 pandemic.
 Ahead of the series, the Netherlands played a 50-over warm up match against a Zimbabwe XI side.

+In the first ODI, Netherlands recovered from 110/6 in their chase of the host's 249 to win by three wickets and with one ball remaining, with Teja Nidamanuru scoring an unbeaten century.
+Zimbabwe won the second ODI by a run, and levelled the series at one victory apiece, with Wesley Madhevere taking a hat-trick.
+Zimbabwe went on to win the third ODI by 7 wickets, and won the series 2–1.

 Squads

 On 16 March 2023, Bas de Leede was ruled out of the series due to heel injury, with Aryan Dutt was named as his replacement.
+Roelof van der Merwe withdrew from the Netherlands' squad citing personal reasons.